Audi A6 Avant estate - Reliability & safety

 Big advances in the engineering of the A6 Avant, including its mild-hybrid engines, make it hard to predict its reliability.
 We'll have to await customer feedback in our Driver Power survey to make a proper judgement.

-The 2019 results for Britain's car brands are worth noting, though, with Audi in 16th out of 30 manufacturers - two places higher than 2018.
+The 2020 results for Britain's car brands are worth noting, though, with Audi in 21st out of 30 manufacturers - five places lower than 2019.
 Audi customers were more satisfied than those purchasing a BMW or Mercedes, but Volvo, Jaguar and Lexus were higher still.

 A strong body structure and standard features like autonomous emergency braking mean we would've been surprised if Euro NCAP scored the A6 anything less than five stars in crash-testing.
 However, it's still possible to add quite a bit of optional safety kit for greater peace of mind and convenience.